driskell/log-courier/docs/log-courier/Configuration.md

 It is worth noting that these fields will override any added via the various Stream Configuration options such as `add host field`.

 There are some fields that are reserved and require special treatment, such as `@timestamp` and `tags`.
 See the [`Events`](../Events.md) documentation for information on the structure of an event and the reserved fields.

+### `hold time`

+Duration.
+Optional.
+Default: "96h"
+Configuration reload will only affect new or resumed files Since 2.5.5

+If a log file is deleted, and this amount of time has passed and Log Courier still has the file open, the file will be closed regardless of whether data will be lost.

+This is a failsafe to ensure that a blocked pipeline does not cause deleted files to be held open indefinitely, eventually causing the disk space to fill.
+This will mean that disk usage cannot be used to detect issues sending logs and so additional monitoring may be needed to detect this.

+Set to 0 to disable and keep files open indefinitely until all data inside them is sent and the dead_time passes.

 ### `reader`